Dai411/GMT_tools/README.md

 ### .xyz format
 ```
 .xyz is kind of point cloud file, with three colombs which are X, Y, and Z. The X, Y, and Z are normally as
 longitude, latitude and elevation.
 X and Y can also be the corrdinate as horizontal and vertical.
+The colombs
+are seperated by splace or TAB.
 ```